Ghana Study Abroad

 Located in the scenic coastal village of Kopeyia, the Dagbe Institute’s rigorous instruction and authentic natural surroundings make for a Ghana study abroad experience unlike any other.
 Intense periods of study are interspersed with exciting excursions to nearby beaches and outdoor markets, as well as participation in and observation of local festivals.

-ELIGIBILITY: Enrollment is open to students and professionals worldwide.
-You do not need to be enrolled at UMass or any other college or university to study abroad in Ghana.
+ELIGIBILITY: Enrollment is open to students and professionals worldwide, as well as to the general public.
+You do not need to be enrolled at UMass or any other college or university to participate in this study abroad program.

 The Ghana study abroad program also explores the capital city of Accra, where participants take an exclusive tour of a master drum maker’s workshop, visit a famous live music club and sample Ghanaian cuisine.
 While in Accra, participants shop at the National Arts Centre and are treated to a private performance and workshop with the acclaimed Ghana National Dance Ensemble.